 About the Admin

-My name is Sarah aka Sarah Renee aka Sarah R.G.
+Hi all, my name is Sarah.
 If I had to describe my career in one word, I would call myself a scholar - a title that, to me, encompasses being a historian, teacher, apologist, librarian, writer, and a lifelong learner.
-At this point, I have been in college half my life, with degrees in History, Theology, Philosophy, Biblical Studies, and Leadership.
+At this point, I have been in college over half my life, with degrees in History, Theology, Philosophy, Biblical Studies, Teaching, and Leadership.
 For work I am a Digital Library Specialist for the Dept. of Philosophy at Western Michigan University and a Writer/Editor for The Special Divine Action Research Database (a joint grant project between WMU and Oxford University).
 I am also the Apologetics Professor at Maranatha Bible College in San Diego, CA and teach History in both, Private and Public, Middle and High Schools.
-In addition, I am an Associate for The Renaissance Forum, and you can hear me Friday nights on RenRadio from midnight-2am PT, on the KKLA 99.5 station.
-I am also the Founder of, and Advisor for, the WomenInApologetics.com ministry.
-If you would like to financially support this endeavor, have any questions regarding this project, or need anything else, please contact me at firstname.lastname@example.org.
+I also founded WomenInApologetics.com.
+If you have any questions regarding this project, or need anything else, please contact me at firstname.lastname@example.org.